|Quick Facts: Butchers

 |No formal educational credential

 |-1% (Little or no change)

-Butchers and meat cutters cut, trim, and package meat for retail sale.
+Butchers cut, trim, and package meat for retail sale.

-Although most butchers and meat cutters work in grocery stores and specialty meat shops, some work in animal slaughtering and processing plants.
+Most butchers work in grocery stores and specialty meat shops.
 The work can be physically demanding and may include exposure to repetitive motions, dangerous equipment, and cold temperatures.

-Compare the job duties, education, job growth, and pay of butchers and meat cutters with similar occupations.
+Compare the job duties, education, job growth, and pay of butchers with similar occupations.

-Learn more about butchers and meat cutters by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about butchers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.